L-Lamont/ml-dist/README.md

 # ml-dist
-A collection of distributed and non-distributed ml examples and an example jobscript for running them on a slurm managed cluster.
+A collection of distributed and non-distributed ml examples and example jobscripts for running them on a slurm managed cluster using virtual environments and using containers.
+The README.md in each frameworks directory gives a more detailed overview of the changes required and the jobscript for each package.

-## Creating a virtual environment
-- Use the scripts/venv-build.job to create the required venv
-  - Before use update the SBATCH parameters (it is important to build the venv on a compute node)
-  - nccl_path must be set if --horovod is being used
-  - mxnet examples require mxnet 2

 ## Modifying an example jobscript
 - Update the sbatch parameters